Realignment Osteotomy

 Closing wedge osteotomy: This involves removing a wedge of bone at the osteotomy site to change the alignment.

-In opening wedge osteotomy, sometimes a bone graft is packed at the osteotomy site to fill in the gap.
+A metallic plate with screws is used to hold the bone in its new position.
+In opening wedge osteotomy, a bone graft is sometimes packed at the osteotomy site to fill the gap.
 This is usually performed if a significant correction is required.

 What is my follow-up schedule after the operation?